Vasar007/RoboticsSystem/CODESTYLE.md

 auto y = std::make_unique<int>(5) // Yes!
 ```

-- If you have to use "new", then you are probably doing something wrong
+- If you have to use "new" and but not "delete", then you are probably doing something wrong
 - Only case raw pointers are fine is if they are a pointer to a variable (So a non-owning pointer)

 ## Enums